timescale/docs/mst/about-mst.md

 You can protect your services from accidentally being terminated, by enabling service termination protection.
-When termination protection is enabled, you cannot terminate or power down the service from the web console, the REST API, or with a command-line client.
-To terminate a protected service, you need to disable termination protection first.
+When termination protection is enabled, you cannot power down the service from the web console, the REST API, or with a command-line client.
+To power down a protected service, you need to turn off termination protection first.
 Termination protection does not interrupt service migrations or upgrades.

 To enable service termination protection, navigate to the service `Overview` tab.
 Locate the `Termination protection` section, and toggle to enable